 Each of Messrs.
 McLaughlin, Byrne, Gafinowitz and Murphy participates in Danaher's incentive compensation program that covers senior leaders of Danaher operating companies (the "Senior Leader Incentive Program").
 The Senior Leader Incentive Program provides cash bonuses based on the achievement of objective, annual performance metrics relating to the officer's business as well as the officer's personal performance, subject to any discretionary adjustments as determined by Mr. Lico with input from Danaher's CEO.
-Under the performance formula effective for 2015, each officer would be eligible to receive a bonus equal to his target bonus amount, multiplied by (i) a factor determined based on the 2015 performance of the officer's business against the objective business-level financial performance metrics described below ("Senior Leader Business Metrics"), and (ii) a factor determined by the officer's manager based on a subjective review of the officer's performance against the officer's annual personal performance formance Factor"):
+Under the performance formula effective for 2015, each officer would be eligible to receive a bonus equal to his target bonus amount, multiplied by (i) a factor determined based on the 2015 performance of the officer's business against the objective business-level financial performance metrics described below ("Senior Leader Business Metrics"), and (ii) a factor determined by the officer's manager based on a subjective review of the officer's performance against the officer's annual personal performance goals and other factors (the "Personal Performance Factor"):

-- The 2015 Senior Leader Business Metrics were (i) operating profit, which is an important indicator of the overall health of the business and helps to contribute to returns for Danaher shareholders, (ii) core revenue growth, which is a key measure of the business's ability to increase customer demand for services and products over time, and (iii) working capital turnover, which is a key financial indicator of how efficiently the business is managing the relationship between money used to fund operations and the sales generated from those operations. - For 2015, Mr. McLaughlin's personal performance objectives consisted of quantitative financial and operational goals relating to his business unit as well as goals relating to strengthening his organization and strengthening his business unit's systems and controls; Mr. Byrne's personal performance objectives consisted of quantitative financial and operational goals relating to his business unit as well as goals relating to sales and marketing effectiveness, organizational development and effectiveness, strategic development and R&D effectiveness; Mr. Gafinowitz's personal performance objectives consisted of quantitative financial and operational goals relating to his business unit as well as goals relating his organization and capital efficiency; and Mr. Murphy's personal performance objectives consisted of quantitative financial and operational goals relating to his business unit as well as goals relating to business unit as well as goals relating to his business unit as well as goals relating to his business unit as well as goals relating to leadership, strengthening his organization and capital efficiency; and Mr. Murphy's personal performance objectives consisted of quantitative financial and operational goals relating to his business unit as well as goals relating to organizational effectiveness, procurement optimization and facility optimization.
+- The 2015 Senior Leader Business Metrics were (i) operating profit, which is an important indicator of the overall health of the business and helps to contribute to returns for Danaher shareholders, (ii) core revenue growth, which is a key measure of the business's ability to increase customer demand for services and products over time, and (iii) working capital turnover, which is a key financial indicator of how efficiently the business is managing the relationship between money used to fund operations and the sales generated from those operations. - For 2015, Mr. McLaughlin's personal performance objectives consisted of quantitative financial and operational goals relating to his business unit as well as goals relating to strengthening his organization and strengthening his business unit's systems and controls; Mr. Byrne's personal performance objectives consisted of quantitative financial and operational goals relating to his business unit as well as goals relating to sales and marketing effectiveness, organizational development and effectiveness, strategic development and R&D effectiveness; Mr. Gafinowitz's personal performance objectives consisted of quantitative financial and operational goals relating to his business unit as well as goals relating to leadership, strengthening his organization and capital efficiency; and Mr. Murphy's personal performance objectives consisted of quantitative financial and operational goals relating to his business unit as well as goals relating to organizational effectiveness, procurement optimization and facility optimization.